The Home of Water, Dance and People’s Heart

 Kanzarashi of Gujo Indigo Dyeing Koi-nobori

 “When leaving Gujo Hachian Town, my sleeves were wet even though I wasn’t caught in the rain (people enjoy Gujo Hachiman Dance so hard that they get very sweaty but don’t notice it).”
-This is a lyric from a famous song about the Gujo Hachiman Dance which people have been familiar with for 400 years.
+This is a lyric from a famous song and dance about the Gujo Hachiman Dance which people have been familiar with for over 400 years.
 Originally, the local samurai governor encouraged the Bon Odori dance in summer in order to establish friendship among the people in his domain.
-Of course, tourists are welcome to join the dance as the Gujo Hachiman Dance is a dance not for watching but for joining.
-The long period of dancing starts from mid-July and continues to early September; a total of 33 nights.
+Of course, tourists are welcome to join the dance as the Gujo Hachiman This is a dance not for just watching but for joining.
+The long period of dancing starts from mid-July and continues to early September; a total of over 30 nights.
 Every night somewhere in the town, people enjoy dancing.
 There are 10 different songs for dance, from slow tempo to fast, which people of all ages can join and enjoy together.
 About 300,000 tourists join the dance every year from around Japan.

 Gujo Hachiman Castle Town Firework Festival